 The Wake-Up alarm clock from Philips initiates the “wake-up sequence” at 6:30 (if you choose 30 minutes).
 As the light starts to intensify, it signals your brain to exit the deep sleep mode, and gradually transition through light sleep, and into wake mode.

 The same principle applies for nighttime, only in the reverse.
 Our nighttime clock is designed to have us gradually wind into sleep mode, not abruptly by turning the lights off.

 The sun doesn’t set using a light switch.
 It gradually goes down, and the intensity of the sunlight gradually decreases.

 The Philips Wake-Up light functions as a night clock as well.
 You set a “sleep alarm”, and the intensity of the light dims gradually over your desired time setting, and winds you down slowly and comfortably into sleep.

 You set your desired “sleep time” – let’s say 9:30 PM.
 At 9:00, the light starts to dim incrementally, preparing your body to fall asleep – gradually.
 You wind up gradually in the morning, so it only makes sense that you gradually wind down at night.

 Just turn off all of your lights, and turn the clock to night mode.
-It might be a learning process to adjust to the limited amount of time you have before you go to sleep, but over time it will train you to develop a consistent sleep-time routine.
+You might experience a learning process when adjusting to the limited amount of time you have before you go to sleep – but over time it will train you to develop a consistent sleep-time routine.